The information in this article applies to:

 For more information on these properties, click on the Help button while the light or electrical fixture is open to specification.

 Lets now experiment with a single electrical light fixture with multiple light sources that all use the Spot source type.
-Here, we will use the Basic 24 Track Light placed from the library.
-This electrical light fixture has 5 light sources by default, although for the purposes of this example, we will delete light sources 4 and 5.
-Notice, however, that light sources 1, 2, and 3 are only set to display light data for Ray Tracing.
-Go ahead and select the Use in Both option for all 3 light sources so we can see the different lighting effects in a standard 3D camera view.
-At this point, you can change the Tilt, Direction, and Cut Off Angle values to your liking, along with the Drop Off rate.
+Here, we will use the Track Light 3 Head fixture placed from the library.
+This electrical light fixture has 3 light sources by default.
+You can change the Tilt, Direction, and Cut Off Angle values of each light source to your liking if you wish, along with the Drop Off rate.
+In this example, the values are unchanged.
 Do keep in mind that the lighting heads that are part of the 3D Track Light symbol will not adjust with any changes that are made to the lighting characteristics.

 When working with an electrical light fixture that has multiple light sources, you may want to check the Show Position in Camera View option for a given light source while in the specification dialog.
 This will display helpful markers while in a 3D Camera view.
 If the light source is a Spot light, a directional arrow will display as well.